nagiyegs29/cosphoto/README.md

 |image|string|

 ### Association
---has_many :groups,through: :groups_users
+- has_many :groups,through: :groups_users
---has_many :groups_users
+- has_many :groups_users
---has_many :comments
+- has_many :comments
---has_many :posts
+- has_many :posts

 ## postsテーブル